-Managing your files is much easier when you are using an efficient file manager that conforms with all your expectations.
-There is a variety of file managers available on the web and when you want something versatile with a truly professional feeling still easy to understand and use, you have to take lots of factors into consideration.
+Managing your files is much easier when you are using an efficient file manager that conforms to all your expectations.
+There is a variety of file managers available on the web and when you want something versatile with a truly professional-feeling still easy to understand and use, you have to take lots of factors into consideration.
 Will it support all connections you need to work with?
-How customizable it is?
+How customizable is it?
 How many features are available and what will be the price?

 Compare Commander One and Transmit to see which one will work for you

-Commander One was developed in Swift by Eltima Software developers and lets you manage a large amount of files in a simple and effective way.
+Commander One was developed in Swift by Electronic Team developers and lets you manage a large amount of files in a simple and effective way.
 Commander One works with local and network drives and has an easy switch to show/hide the hidden files.

-Transmit is an FTP client for OS X developed by Panic and is a shareware.
+Transmit is an FTP software for Mac developed by Panic and is a shareware.
 Transmit 4 has a number of features, many of which are based on technologies Apple has introduced in OS X 10.4, such as uploading with a Dashboard widget or the dock, support for iDisk/WebDAV, FTP/WebDAV/S3 servers as disks in Finder, Spotlight, Droplets, Amazon S3 support and Automator plugins.

 Commander One is suitable for any level of its users with the variety of tools it offers.
 Create, delete, copy, move and rename folders and files; rename folders while they are moved or copied.
 Commander One queues active file operations in the background for easy management, offers unlimited number of tabs, three view modes, etc.